 Cross-Campus Transfer to the College of Engineering

-A Cross-Campus transfer student is a student who was admitted as a 1st year student into another academic unit on the University of Michigan’s Ann Arbor campus and wishes to pursue studies in the College of Engineering.
+A Cross-Campus transfer student is a student who was admitted as a first year student into another academic unit on the University of Michigan’s Ann Arbor campus and wishes to pursue studies in the College of Engineering.

-To Be Considered For Admission
+To be Considered for Admission

-Cross-Campus Applicants are required to complete the following courses with a C+ or better: Math 115, Math 116, Math 215 (if AP credit is given for Math 115 and/or Math 116), Physics 140/141L, Chemistry 130/125L/126L or Chemistry 210/211L, Engineering 101 or EECS 183, and a course that is approved to fulfill the First Year Writing Requirement (FYWR).
+Cross-Campus applicants are required to complete the following courses with a C or better: Math 115, Math 116, Math 215 (if AP credit is given for Math 115 and/or Math 116), Physics 140/141L, Chemistry 130/125L/126L or Chemistry 210/211L, Engineering 101 or EECS 183, and a course that is approved to fulfill the First Year Writing Requirement (FYWR).

-Note: A Cross-Campus Applicant that completes the required courses and is above a 2.5 is not guaranteed admission into the College of Engineering.
+Note: A Cross-Campus applicant that completes the required courses and is above a 2.5 is not guaranteed admission into the College of Engineering.

-Students above 55 credits, excluding AP/IB credit and the prerequisite courses must go through the Scholastic Standing Committee and petition for an exception to the College Rules: https://elc.engin.umich.edu/
+Students above 55 credits, excluding AP/IB credit and the prerequisite courses must go through the Scholastic Standing Committee and petition for an exception to the College Rules: https://ecas.engin.umich.edu/ssc/petitions/exceptions/.